siangernlow/tp/docs/UserGuide.md

 * `LIST_TYPE` refers to 'people', 'locations' or 'visits'.
   * The prefix `l/` is also used for [listing data](#listing-data-list)
 * The CSV file should have its data in [VirusTracker readable format](#format-for-csv-files).
+  * For visits data, the format used references the id of the people and locations.
+The format using list indexing is not supported.
 * If you do not specify an absolute path, VirusTracker **may not be able to find your file!**

 Examples: